Everything You Need to Know About Batman v. Superman: Dawn of Justice

 We always knew that Man of Steel would be the beginning of a new DC Comics cinematic universe.
 What we didn't know was that its sequel would be the movie that really introduced the rest of the DC Universe.
 Batman v.
 Superman: Dawn of Justice isn't Man of Steel 2, that's for sure, and it's shaping up to be much more than just a Dark Knight Returns inspired hero vs. hero slugfest.

 In fact, Batman v.
-Superman: Dawn of Justice is going to have to do all the heavy lifting that solo movies would ordinarily do, as it will not only introduce new versions of Batman and Wonder Woman, but Aquaman, and possibly others (like the Flash and Robin).
+Superman: Dawn of Justice is going to have to do all the heavy lifting that solo movies would ordinarily do, as it will introduce new versions of Batman and Wonder Woman, Aquaman, and possibly quite a few others (including the Flash and Robin).
 By the time the Justice League movie rolls around, you won't have to learn how the team formed, as it looks like this one will have gotten that out of the way for you.